 NFSLock: 2819: failed to get lock on file <VM_Name>-flat.vmdk 0x000000000000 on ip (ip): Busy

-To resolve this issue, delete the .lck-xxxx file located within the virtual machine folder.
+To resolve this issue, delete the .lck-xxxx file located in the virtual machine folder.

 To delete the .lck-xxxx file:

-- Ensure that the virtual machine powered off.
+- Ensure the virtual machine is powered off.

-- Connect to the ESX host using SSH.
-For more information, see Connecting to an ESX host using a SSH client (1019852)
+- Connect to the ESXi/ESX host using Secure Shell (SSH).
+For more information, see Connecting to an ESX host using a SSH client (1019852).

-- Go to the virtual machine folder using this command:
+- Go to the virtual machine folder, run the command:

 Where xxxx is a sequence of numbers.
 For example, lck-001455721.

-Note: Ensure that the virtual machine is not running.
-If you are not comfortable with removing the lock file, contact VMware Support.
+Note: Ensure the virtual machine is not running.

 - Power on the virtual machine.